chrisgit/chefspec-testing/02_windows_tests_on_linux/README.md

 Of course you can merge these statements into one or forego the chef_run.

-Just a note with regards to the let statement, the let statement is memoized, this means the block associated with the let statement is run once, the result of the method is returned on subsequent calls.
+Just a note with regards to the let statement, the let statement is memoized, this means the block associated with the let statement is run once, on subsequent calls the method is not run again, the result from the first call to the method is returned.

 To test a Windows cookbook on a Linux CI (or vice versa) you can use a product called faixhai to spoof the environment, the statement below will ensure we run as if a Windows 2012 machine